justinethier/cyclone/docs/Garbage-Collection-Using-Lazy-Sweeping.md

 # Conclusion

-Though it is unfortunate lazy sweeping slightly increases the runtime for some programs, the overall performance improvement more than compensates.
 By all accounts lazy sweeping is a great win for Cyclone and has exceeded performance expectations.
+Though there is a slight performance overhead that affects some programs the overall performance improvement across a wide range of programs more than compensates.

-Though this is a large-scale change that took a few months to integrate into Cyclone and then re-stabilize the GC code, this opens up the possibility to experiment with other larger-scale GC optimizations in Cyclone.
+Lazy sweeping is a large-scale change that took a few months to fully-integrate into Cyclone.
+Although there is work involved to re-stabilize the GC code after such a significant change, this does open up the possibility to experiment with future larger-scale GC optimizations.

 # References